-This degree will complete all necessary requirements for teaching licensure certification for Visual Art K-12 and launch you into a rewarding career as an artist who teaches.
-Combine classes in studio art, art history, and education to be able to provide your students with opportunities to use their imagination, develop their creativity, and learn to express themselves through art materials.
+While fulfilling all necessary requirements for teaching licensure certification for Visual Art K-12, this degree will launch you into a rewarding career as an artist who teaches.
+Classes in studio art, art history, and education will train you to develop your students' imagination, creativity and ability to express themselves through art materials.

 Why should I study visual arts education?

 A Visual Arts Education K-12 degree from Bethel University prepares you to nurture creative abilities, artistic skills and insights in students of all ages.
 You will learn how to develop challenging visual problems and design curriculum that encourages learners to think deeply and to use art techniques to share their ideas.
-This will include guiding students in appreciating the visual arts in relation to history and culture while being inspired by other’s artistic contributions.
+This will include guiding students in appreciating the visual arts in relation to history, culture, and evolving media.

-In your education classes you will learn how to manage a classroom effectively so creative learning takes place in interesting and motivating ways that are appropriate for grades K through 12.
+In your education classes, you will learn how to manage a classroom effectively so creative learning takes place in interesting and motivating ways that are appropriate for students in Kindergarten through grade 12.
 You will make a difference in young people’s lives.

 What can I do with this degree?

-Our graduates teach art in public, private and charter schools around the country and even abroad.
-Here are just a few of the places Bethel alumni are currently teaching art:
+Bethel graduates are well equipped to find fulfilling jobs as art teachers.
+That's why 100 percent of our 2016 graduates found employment in their field!
+Our alumni teach art in public, private and charter schools around the country and even abroad.
+Here are just a few of the places they are currently teaching art:

 - Anoka Public Schools